NoushinN/Health-in-a-Box/README.md

-# Mini-MBA Course description
+# Mini-MBA  Program
-This course is designed to deliver useful business information clearly and concisely within 10 sessions.
+The Mini MBA Program was organized by Graduate Management Consulting Association at the University of British Columbia in the spring of 2018.
+The program is designed to deliver useful business information clearly and concisely within 10 sessions to Humanities and STEM professionals.
 More information can be found [here](https://www.gmcacanada.com/ubc-gmca-mini-mba-program/).
-We learnt MBA knowledge that can be applied to everyday business situations.
-This course provides opportunities to network through sessions run by experienced professionals.
+During the course of the program, we learnt MBA knowledge that can be applied to everyday business situations.
+This course also provides opportunities to network through sessions run by experienced professionals.
-Topics include:
+The topics reflect Steven Silbiger's concepts around the following:
 - Strategy
 - Organizational Behaviour
 - Marketing